top of page

 Promotes Sustainable Development

-Integrating tuberculosis (TB) initiatives aligns with the principles of sustainable development, fostering resilience, equity, and well-being for present and future generations.
+Integrating tuberculosis (TB) prevention initiatives aligns with the principles of sustainable development, fostering resilience, equity, and well-being for present and future generations.

 Empowers Communities